 13. White Sands National Park, New Mexico

-White Sands is definitely on the top of my family vacation bucket list.
-Summer is the most popular time for tourists, but spring is the best time to visit since the temps are warm during the day though not scorching.
-Filled with kid-friendly hiking trails, White Sands feels like you’ve stepped onto another planet and is sure to keep even the most easily distracted child entertained.
+White Sands is high on the family vacation bucket list for good reason.
+Summer is the most popular time for tourists, but spring is the better choice since the temperatures are warm during the day without being brutal.
+Filled with kid-friendly hiking trails, White Sands feels like another planet and is reliably captivating even for easily distracted kids.
 Other activities include dune sledding, bicycling, and horseback riding.
-White Sands is about 90 minutes from El Paso, Texas and three and half hours from Albuquerque, New Mexico.
+The park sits about 90 minutes from El Paso and three and a half hours from Albuquerque.

 Related: I travel internationally with my kids because it provides lifelong benefits